Igalia/phpreport/docs/user/reports.rst

 This report details the work of the logged user between two dates.
 It shows the time spent in every project.

-In the top of the screen some basic data of the user is shown: its login and the groups it belongs to.
-Then there are two date inputs to insert the report
+The top of the screen contains two boxes with the available filters.
+This is the full list of available options:

+User
+  Filter hours according to the user who input them.
+This is the only compulsory field, and it defaults to the current user.
+Users with manager permissions are allowed to change it.

+Start and end dates
-dates: if the start date is left empty, the default value is the date of the first task inserted by the user; if the end date is empty, the default value is the current date.
+  Filter hours according to their date.
+If the start date is left empty, the default value is the date of the first task inserted by the user; if the end date is empty, the default value is the current date.

   There are quick-access buttons for common combinations of dates at the bottom of the dates box.

 The results are shown in the grid in the central area of the screen; rows represent projects and columns represent *Total* and *Percentage* hours.